Bistable pulsating fronts in slowly oscillating environments *: Introduction and main results

 As we will see, this last formulation implies that, as $L\to+\infty$, the spatial profiles $U_L(t,\cdot)$ look, at any time~$t$ and uniformly in space, like shifts of the profiles $\psi(\cdot,y)$ of traveling fronts of the homogeneous equations~\eqref{traveling-wave} for some values of~$y$.
 Indeed, by~\eqref{zetaL-zetaLx} and $\lim_{L\to+\infty}c_L\!=\!c_*$, the continuous functions $z\mapsto z-\zeta_L(z)/L$ converge as $L\to+\infty$ locally uniformly in $z\in\R$ to the function $z\mapsto c_*\int_0^zc(s)^{-1}ds$ (by applying~\eqref{zetaL-zetaLx} with $y=0$ and $x=Lz$).
 Therefore, for every~$L>0$ large enough and for every $t\in[0,L/c_L]$, there is $z_{L,t}\in\R$ such that $z_{L,t}-\zeta_L(z_{L,t})/L=c_Lt/L$.
 Hence $U_L(t,\cdot)=U_L((Lz_{L,t}-\zeta_L(z_{L,t}))/c_L,\cdot)$ and $\|U_L(t,\cdot)-\psi(\cdot-Lz_{L,t},z_{L,t})\|_{L^\infty(\R)}\to0$ as $L\to+\infty$ uniformly in $t\in[0,L/c_L]$.
 Since the profiles $x\mapsto U_L(t,x+c_Lt)$ in the frames moving with speeds $c_L$ are periodic in time with period $L/c_L$, one finally gets that \be \sup_{t\in\R}\ d\Big(U_L(t,\cdot),\big\{\psi(\cdot+a,y):a\in\R,\,y\in\R\big\}\Big)\mathop{\longrightarrow}_{L\to+\infty}0, \ee where $d$ is the distance associated with the norm in $L^\infty(\R)$.
 Actually, the convergence of the profiles of the pulsating fronts to profiles of homogeneous traveling fronts as $L\to+\infty$ is quite natural since equation~\eqref{eqL} looks like, as $L\to+\infty$, families of locally spatially homogeneous equations.
 But the difficulty in Theorem~\ref{front-limit} and in the consequent formula~\eqref{eq-front-limitbis} is to show rigorously this convergence and its uniformity with respect to time and space.

 The strategy of the proof of Theorem~\ref{front-limit} can be briefly summarized as follows.
 First, by virtue of Theorem~\ref{th-known}~(iii) on the global stability of the pulsating front $\phi_L$, we show that, up to some shift in $\xi$, $\phi_L(\cdot,y)$ is close to $\psi(\cdot,y)$ when $L$ is sufficiently large.
 Next, we use Theorem~\ref{wave-length-1} below on the uniform boundedness of the front width to determine the limit shifts appearing in~\eqref{eq-front-limit}.
 The assumption (A4) is used in the construction of suitable sub- and super-solutions (see Lemmas~\ref{super-solu}-\ref{sub-solu} below), which is the key point of the proof of Theorem~\ref{front-limit}.
-It is unclear whether this assumption can be relaxed.
+We believe that (A4) is only a technical assumption, as one can see from Theorem \ref{speed-limit} that the wave speed $c_L$ converges to $c_*$ without this assumption.
+However, at the moment, it is unclear how to remove this assumption in Theorem~\ref{front-limit}.